sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2020-11-29T16:10:10Z"
-description: I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput.
+summary: I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput.
 draft: false
 keywords: